wp-plugins/pauls-latest-posts/readme.txt

 == Thanks ==

 Thanks goes to Simon who suggested that I add the Latest Comments functionality.
 If you would like to see anything else added to the list, please do not hesitate to leave a comment on the plugin homepage.
-Thanks to Juno for suggesting the HTML functionality and the ability to change the Read More text.
+Thanks to Juno for suggesting the HTML functionality, the ability to change the Read More text, specify post and comment titles, disabling and enabling post title, comment title and styles.
 Thanks to Wil for suggesting the Randomised Offset setting.